 What are the rules of the games played at Flanders Open?

-IMPORTANT: Any team fielding an under 18 player, must advise the TOURNAMENT SECRETARIAT!
+Any team fielding an under 18 player, must advise the Secretariat!!

 However the following specific exceptions/amendments will apply to this Tournament: